microsoft/sarif-tutorials/docs/2-Basics.md

 For most tools, the results represent <a href="5.2-Glossary.md#issue">_issues_</a> &mdash;
 conditions that might detract from the quality of the code &mdash;
 but some results might be purely informational.

+In this example, the tool produced one result:

 ```json
 {